Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Preliminaries

 where $c>0$ controls the exploration intensity.
 After expanding and evaluating new nodes, backpropagation updates $W(\cdot)$ and $m(\cdot)$ along the selected path.

-\textbf{Budget-agnostic vs.\ Budget-aware policies.} Note that Eq.~\ref{eq:puct_prelim} depends only on tree statistics and priors: the token budget $B$ does not influence the selection rule and is typically used only to stop search when $C_{\mathrm{used}}$ reaches $B$.
-In contrast, we aim to \emph{align} tree-search decisions with the remaining budget, with the goal of using a fixed budget more effectively throughout the search.
+\textbf{Budget-agnostic vs.\ Budget-aware policies.} Eq.~\ref{eq:puct_prelim} is budget-agnostic: the selection score depends only on tree statistics and priors, while the token budget $B$ is used merely as a stopping condition when $C_{\mathrm{used}}$ reaches $B$.
+We instead seek budget-aware policies that condition search decisions on the remaining budget $B-C_{\mathrm{used}}$ to allocate a fixed budget more effectively.